 Alphonse Gurlhie (1862-1944) was born in Chandolas.
 His mother died when he was six years old and he soon learned how to stand for himself.
 He loved to roam in the rocky area of the region and became an expert in hunting and fishing.

 Gurlhie has continued making sculptures for some twenty years, and altogether he has produced some thirty creations, which he displayed in the outdoor space of the two houses where he lived.
 He first had a house in Beachastel, later he moved to Maisonneuve, a neighborhood of Chandolas.

-Not taken very seriously in his time, Gurlhie nowadays is seen as a precursor of art brut.
+Not taken very seriously as a sculptor in his time, Gurlhie nowadays is seen as a precursor of art brut.

-The site is located not far from where Gurlhie originally lived in Maisonneuve and where he had his sculpture garden.
+The site is located not far from where Gurlhie lived in Maisonneuve, where he had his sculpture garden.